Security best practice

 The following external websites give comprehensive advice on phishing and other types of fraud:

 A good password is both easy for you to remember and hard for others to figure out.
 A strong password contains upper and lowercase letters, along with symbols and numbers.
+Or more recent advice is to use three random words.

 Do and Don’t when creating a strong password: